Topaz Video AI Denoise (Nyx Model): 2026 Guide, Settings & Real Examples

 Pros of Topaz Denoise Video

-• Effective: The Topaz Nyx model can remove any type of heavy noise, whether from high-ISO footage or a video shot in low-light conditions.
+• Effective: The Topaz Nyx model can remove heavy noise, whether from high-ISO footage or a video shot in low-light conditions.

-• Maintains Temporal Stability: The Nyx model by Topaz can reduce and eliminate flickers, grains, or noise across different frames with minimal motion artifacts.
+• Maintains Temporal Stability: The Nyx model by Topaz can reduce and eliminate flicker, grain, and noise across different frames with minimal motion artifacts when tuned correctly.

-• Retains Fine Details: When balanced accurately, Topaz Denoise AI can preserve more fine texture and details, better than most AI denoisers.
+• Retains Fine Details: When balanced accurately, Topaz Video AI’s Nyx model can preserve fine texture and details better than many traditional denoisers.

-• AI-Powered Customization: It gives granular control for fine-tuned results and adjustable denoising strength.
-It can automatically detect and adjust various noise types, including luminance, chroma, and grain.
+• AI-Powered Customization: It offers granular control for fine-tuned results, with adjustable denoising strength and detail recovery to address different types of luminance, chroma, and film grain noise.

-• Works Fine with HD Videos: It can handle up to 4K video footage for professional post-production video work.
+• Works Well with HD and 4K Videos: It can handle up to high-resolution video footage for professional post-production work, subject to your GPU and system resources.

 Cons of Topaz Denoise Video